Login / Signup

 Elevation Loss: 700m/2,300ft

-Depart Bhutan
+Depart from Bhutan

-Depart Bhutan
+Depart from Bhutan

 Day 7

-Your guide and drive will check you into the airport in the morning and bid their farewells from there.
-We hope you had a wonderful time in Bhutan.
-TashiDelek& Bon Voyage!
+Today, your guide and driver will take you to the airport in the morning and bid their farewells from there.